U.S. to restart Trump-era border program forcing asylum seekers to wait in Mexico | Politics

 The United States and Mexico will arrange transportation for migrants waiting in Mexican shelters so that they can attend their court hearings in the United States, another U.S. official said.
 But local officials in Mexico said many border shelters are already full and overwhelmed.
 Mexico is also struggling https://graphics.reuters.com/USA-IMMIGRATION/MEXICO/mopankddwva with makeshift migrant encampments that have popped up along the border in the past year.

-Migrants with cases in Laredo and Brownsville will be placed in shelters further away from the U.S.-Mexico border to avoid security risks in the Mexican border cities of Nuevo Laredo and Matamoros, the U.S. official said.
+Migrants with cases in the Texas cities of Laredo and Brownsville will be placed in shelters farther away from the U.S.-Mexico border to avoid security risks in the Mexican border cities of Nuevo Laredo and Matamoros, the U.S. official said.
 The Biden administration will dedicate 22 immigration judges to hear MPP cases in an effort to ensure they are completed within 180 days, a separate U.S. official said.

-Mexican officials hope the deal will ease pressure on the weight of returns, with one saying that under the revised MPP program the government expected that 10-15% of people who cross the border will end up returning to the United States for a court hearing.
+One Mexican official said the government expected under the revised MPP program that 10%-15% of people who cross the border will end up returning to the United States for a court hearing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)